am26001/WeatherRadar/README.md

 WeatherRadar Repository that does the following:

 This repository tracks the versions of the WeatherRadar application.
 Dev Team 4 will use this for Software Configuration Management and Version Control.
+The application allows the user to enter a valid location and the current weather forecast is displayed.

 To access the WeatherRadar application demo, click [here](https://www.loom.com/share/6726861a7e03442684abaa1fff4424f9) or see the video below.